Post-mortem photography: United Kingdom

 As far back as the fifteenth century, it was customary to portray the deceased through paintings and drawings.
 This originated in Western Europe and quickly spread through Europe.
 These portraits were mainly restricted to the upper classes.
 Upon the emergence of photography, post mortem photography became available to many people.

 Post-mortem photography was particularly popular in Victorian Britain.
 From 1860 to 1910, these post-mortem portraits were much like American portraits in style, focusing on the deceased either displayed as asleep or with the family; often these images were placed in family albums.
 The study has often been mixed with American traditions, because they are similar.
 Post-mortem photography continued in the inter-war years.

 The extent of the popularity of postmortem-photography is difficult to ascertain.
 This is partially due to the fact that many instances are privatized within family albums as well as the role of changes in the social and cultural attitudes surrounding death.
 This could have resulted in the disposal or destruction of existing portraiture.

 India

 In India, people believe that if their deceased loved one is burned in Varanasi at the burning ghats or funeral pyres, their soul will be transported to heaven and escape the cycle of rebirth.
 Varanasi is the only city in India that has pyres burning 24 hours a day, seven days a week, with an average of 300 bodies burned per day.
 Death photographers come to Varanasi daily to take photos of the recently deceased, which serve as mementos for the family, or as proof of death.

+The Philippines

+In the Philippines, the practice is known as Recuerdos de patay (Spanish: Memories of the dead).
+In the 19th and 20th century, family members would gather around a deceased family member for the photograph before interment.
+The practice has largely fallen out of favor.